Heinrich Eduard von Lade

-Heinrich Eduard von Lade (24 February 1817 - 7 August 1904) was a German banker and amateur astronomer.
+Heinrich Eduard von Lade (24 February 1817 – 7 August 1904) was a German banker and amateur astronomer.

-He was born in Geisenheim, located along the banks of the Rhine river, the son of a wine merchant.
-He worked as a banker and exporter in Hamburg and Paris, and by the age of 44 he had earned enough to retire.
+He was born in Geisenheim, located along the banks of the Rhine River, and was the son of a wealthy wine merchant.
+He worked as a banker and exporter in Hamburg and Paris, and by the age of 44, he had earned enough to retire.

-In 1861 he built a private estate Monrepos in Geisenheim.
-There he dedicated himself to culturing fruit and wine, and established a school at the site to teach the art.
+In 1861, he built a private estate, Villa Monrepos, in Geisenheim.
+There, he dedicated himself to cultivating fruit and wine and established the Royal Prussian Teaching Institute for Fruit and Viticulture in 1872.
 He also built an observatory on the estate to pursue his interest in selenography, or mapping the Moon.

-He commissioned the construction of a lunar globe with one side in physical relief and the other with hashed relief and the crater names.
+He commissioned the construction of a lunar globe, with one side in physical relief and the other with hashed relief and the crater names.
 This globe is now a very rare collector's item.

-In 1901 he was elevated to nobility and became a baron.
+In 1901, he was elevated to the nobility and became a baron.
 He died in Geisenheim, which is still famous for its wine and the Geisenheim Grape Breeding Institute.